Definable decompositions for graphs of bounded linear cliquewidth: Main results

-\paragraph*{Recognizability.} We now state an important corollary of the main theorem, namely that for graph classes with linear cliquewidth, being definable in (counting) \mso is the same as being recognizable.
+We now state an important corollary of the main theorem, namely that for graph classes with linear cliquewidth, being definable in (counting) \mso is the same as being recognizable.
 Let us first define the notion of recognizability that we use.
-For $k \in \Nat$, define a \emph{$k$-context} to be a width-$k$ clique decomposition with one distinguished leaf.
+For $k \in \Nat$, define a \emph{$k$-context} to be a width-$k$ cliquewidth decomposition with one distinguished leaf.
 If $t$ is a $k$-context and $G$ is a $k$-colored graph, then $t[G]$ is defined to be the $k$-colored graph obtained by replacing the distinguished leaf of $t$ by $G$, and then applying all the operations in $t$.

-\begin{definition}[Recognizability, see \cite{0030804}, Def.~4.29] Let $L$ be a class of graphs.
+\begin{defi}[Recognizability, see \cite{0030804}, Def.~4.29] Let $L$ be a class of graphs.
 Two $k$-colored graphs $G_1,G_2$ are called $L$-equivalent if for every $k$-context $t$ we have $t[G_1] \in L$ iff $t[G_2] \in L$, where membership in $L$ is tested after ignoring the coloring.
-We say that $L$ is \emph{recognizable} if for every $k \in \Nat$ there are finitely many equivalence classes of $L$-equivalence. \end{definition}
+We say that $L$ is \emph{recognizable} if for every $k \in \Nat$ there are finitely many equivalence classes of $L$-equivalence. \end{defi}

-Theorem 5.68(2) in~\cite{0030804} shows that if a class of graphs is definable in \mso (in the sense used here, i.e., \msoone), then it is recognizable (in the sense of Definition~\ref{def:recog}, i.e.~VR-recognizable).
-The converse implication is not true, e.g.,~there are uncountably many VR-recognizable graph classes.
+Theorem 5.68(2) in~\cite{0030804} shows that if a class of graphs is definable in \mso (in the sense used here; this logic is also called \msoone in~\cite{0030804}), then it is recognizable (in the sense of Definition~\ref{def:recog}, which is called~{\em{VR-recognizable}} in~\cite{0030804}).
+The converse implication is not true, e.g.,~there are uncountably many recognizable graph classes.
 The following result, which is a corollary of our main theorem, says that the converse implication is true under the assumption of bounded linear cliquewidth.

-\begin{theorem} If $L$ is a class of graphs of bounded linear cliquewidth, then $L$ is recognizable if and only if it is definable in \cmso. \end{theorem} \begin{proof} As mentioned above, the right-to-left implication is true even without assuming a bound on linear cliquewidth.
+\begin{thm} If $L$ is a class of graphs of bounded linear cliquewidth, then $L$ is recognizable if and only if it is definable in \cmso. \end{thm} \begin{proof} As mentioned above, the right-to-left implication is true even without assuming a bound on linear cliquewidth.
 For the converse, we use the following claim; since the proof is completely standard, we only sketch it.

-\begin{claim} If a class of graphs $L$ is recognizable, then for every $k$ the following language $L_k$ of labelled trees is definable in \cmso.
+\begin{clm} If a class of graphs $L$ is recognizable, then for every $k$ the following language $L_k$ of labelled trees is definable in \cmso.